Yakima County COVID-19 cases rise to 380; Yakima prepares to return 20 ventilators

 COVID-19 cases in Yakima County rose to 380 on Monday, with no new deaths reported, according to the Yakima Health District.

-A total of 12 deaths have been recorded in the county.
-Of those, 10 individuals are confirmed to have underlying conditions while the medical records of the other two people are yet to be assessed, said health district spokeswoman Lilian Bravo.
+Twelve deaths have been recorded in the county.
+Of those, 10 individuals are confirmed to have had underlying conditions, while the medical records of the other two people are yet to be assessed, said health district spokeswoman Lilian Bravo.

 Bravo said the county has a much higher number of confirmed cases than surrounding counties, which she attributed in part to the county’s dense population compared to other rural counties, as well as efforts to test at long-term care facilities.
 Bravo reiterated that community members should assume everyone has been infected with the respiratory virus, since it can be asymptomatic.